ooojustin/HF-Sharp/README.md

 ## Notes

-* This project may be update once the API v2 is out.
+* This project may be updated once the API v2 is out.
 Feel free to make pull requests.
 * Now available on NuGet! - [HF-Sharp](https://www.nuget.org/packages/HF-Sharp)

 ## Authors